Federation for American Immigration Reform: History

 Tanton as President of Zero Population Growth from 1975 to 1977 attempted to get members to "support immigration restrictions."
 When they were unwilling, he launched FAIR with seed money in 1979.

 Throughout the 1980s FAIR's lobbying efforts on Capitol Hill met with more success as did their direct mail campaigns.
 FAIR received funds from donors such as Cordelia Scaife May (1928–2005) through her Laurel Foundation(1928–2005) and the Pioneer Fund which contributed $1.2 million to FAIR in the 1980s and early 1990s.

 Following negative publicity about FAIR receiving funds from Pioneer Fund when they were revealed in a Los Angeles Times article, FAIR stopped "receiving grants" from Pioneer that required "public disclosure."
 The SPLC claimed FAIR continued to "receive private financial support from Pioneer's leaders for several years."

 Tanton had wanted FAIR to focus on issues related to Hispanics in the United States, such as "cultural division" and bilingualism.
 He was unable to convince FAIR's board of directors to shift their focus.
 However, FAIR helped Tanton establish U.S. English as the umbrella organization for "projects pertaining to overpopulation, immigration, and the environment."
-Through the work of Senator Samuel Ichiye Hayakawa (R-CA) (1906–1992) and Tanton, U.S. English became a well-organized and well-funded official movement resulting in twenty-two states enacting official language laws to protect English between 1981–97.
-From 2007–15, Julie Kirchner was FAIR's executive director.
+Through the work of Senator Samuel Ichiye Hayakawa (R-CA) (1906–1992) and Tanton, U.S. English became a well-organized and well-funded official movement resulting in twenty-two states enacting official language laws to protect English between 1981 and 1997.
+From 2007 to 2015, Julie Kirchner was FAIR's executive director.

 In 1991 historian Eric Hobsbawm explained the rise of FAIR, US English and English first in the United States in the 1980s as part of a larger political phenomenon of xenophobia that "feeds on hostility towards the new mass migrations".
 He quoted a Czech historian, "Where old social relations become unstable, amid the rise of general insecurity, belonging to a common language and culture may become the only certainty in society, the only value beyond ambiguity and doubt."

 In 1994, FAIR supported California Proposition 187.

 In 2004, the Federation for American Immigration Reform cooperated with the group called Protect Arizona Now in order to support the passage of Proposition 200, which shares similarities with California's Proposition 187 as to which undocumented immigrants are restricted from public benefits and voting because they are most likely unable to provide the required proof of citizenship.
 It also made the crime of a public official not reporting illegal status a class 2 misdemeanor.